Iliiasik/Pet-Horses/README.md

 All settings can be **customized in the configuration file**, including the option to **enable or disable horse armor saving**.

 ---

-This plugin was developed for nomadic-style servers focused on constant movement without elytra.

 - Supports multiple languages: English (en), Russian (ru), Spanish (es), French (fr), Chinese (zh), Portuguese (pt), German (de), Japanese (ja), Korean (ko), Italian (it)
 - Storage options: YAML (small servers 0-70 players) or MariaDB (large servers 100+ players)